CodingFreeze/MathFi/README.md

 - `--train`: Train the model before running the app
 - `--port`: Specify the port (default: 8501)
 - `--no-browser`: Don't open a browser window

+## Deployment

+### Deploy to Vercel

+To deploy this application to Vercel:

+1. Fork this repository to your GitHub account
+2. Sign up or log in to [Vercel](https://vercel.com/)
+3. Click "New Project" and import the repository
+4. Select the "Python" framework preset
+5. Configure the following settings:
+   - Build Command: `pip install -r requirements.txt`
+   - Output Directory: `public`
+   - Install Command: Leave blank
+6. Add the following environment variables:
+   - `PYTHONPATH`: `.`
+7. Deploy!

+> Note: Due to Vercel's timeout limits for serverless functions, the model training functionality is disabled in deployed versions.
+Only pre-trained models are used.

 ### Train the recognition models